Phan Lim DaraDirector / Sociologist

 Sitha has been with Wat Opot since 2008 and is responsible for tutoring, but helps out where needed either mending clothes, caring for the preschoolers or just hanging out with the kids.

-Channly has been with Wat Opot since 2002 and was initially hired by Wayne to cook for him (as he grew tired of Khmer food).
-Her son, Tay-Wong (who is in the 3rd grade) spends most afternoons at Wat Opot.
+Channly has been with Wat Opot since 2002 and is in charge of the kitchen.
+Her son, Tay-Wong spends most afternoons at Wat Opot.